Chapter 1 Videos: Introduction to Fluid Mechanics

 Rotational Viscometer Demonstration (10 min.)

 Demonstration of the measurement of the dynamic viscosity of a Newtonian and Non-Newtonian fluid with a rotational viscometer.
-This video will also be helpful for understanding and writing up your report for Lab 1.
+This video will also be helpful for understanding and writing your Lab 1 report.

 YouTube Video

 Demonstration of the measurement of the dynamic viscosity of a Newtonian and Non-Newtonian fluid with a rotational viscometer.
-This video will also be helpful for understanding and writing up your report for Lab 1.
+This video will also be helpful for understanding and writing your Lab 1 report.

 YouTube Video